mortadaNotGenius/Sparta-Client/Auto Build V2 CBE.md

-Auto Build NBT V2 CBE
+Auto Build NBT V2 CBE Making CBE NBT build or any Huge commands TO horion NBT

 You need :